adnammit/notes/docker.md

 * "it works on my machine" -> "then we'll ship your machine"
 * docker can be thought of as a tool to create a disposable computer -- you can create the computer over and over again, across many instances, or with small adjustments
 * **docker vs kubernetes**
-	- docker is a continuous runtime whereas kubernetes is a platform for running and managing containers from many container runtimes -- it's a "meta-docker" of sorts
+	- docker is an orchestration tool: a continuous runtime whereas kubernetes is a platform for running and managing containers from many container runtimes -- it's a "meta-docker" of sorts
 	- kubernetes supports numberous runtimes including docker, containerd, CRI-O, and kubernetes CRI (container runtime interface)
 	- one metaphor is that kubernetes is an "OS" and docker is an "app"